ZupIT/beagle-docs/content/en/backend/get-started/creating-a-project-from-scratch.md

 In order to use the backend service, you must have the front end prepared for Beagle, whether Android, iOS or Web.
 Everything will work using a JSON from the Backend.
 {{% /alert %}}

-To learn more about configuring your frontend environment, see more at:
+To learn more about configuring your frontend environment, check out more:

 👉 Beagle implementation tutorial for [**Android**]({{< ref path="/get-started/creating-a-project-from-scratch/case-android/" lang="en" >}}).